data-solution-automation-engine/data-solution-framework/docs/design-patterns/design-pattern-generic-loading-landing-from-transactional-CDC.md

 GYR
 75

 The example shows that if CDC information is not picked up for a couple of days, the net change for the primary key ('GYR' in this example) is only the most recent record by default: the latest one in the table.
 This regardless of the way the Data Warehouse is designed to be run; on a day interval (daily batch).
-When passing the ETL process control parameter (day in this example) the same dataset can be used to calculate the net change for the particular interval as defined for the Data Warehouse.
+When passing the data logistics process control parameter (day in this example) the same dataset can be used to calculate the net change for the particular interval as defined for the Data Warehouse.
 These design decisions are in line with the Design Pattern to ensure that every process can be run at any time without breaking the process or corrupting data.
 Even if you do not run the daily processing for some time, starting it will deliver the same results in one go as they would have been Business As Usual.
 Implementation guidelines
 Use built-in functionality to access CDC table data.
-Create a reusable procedure to calculate the Net Change per time interval based on an ETL process control parameter (stored in the PARAMETER table).
+Create a reusable procedure to calculate the Net Change per time interval based on an data logistics process control parameter (stored in the PARAMETER table).
-An alternative to the above mentioned reusable procedure is to run the Staging Area mapping multiple times (one for each time interval to catch-up).
+An alternative to the above mentioned reusable procedure is to run the Landing Area mapping multiple times (one for each time interval to catch-up).
-In a CDC environment, the Staging Area delta selection process can only select a dataset up to the maximum previous date/time value of the defined interval.
+In a CDC environment, the Landing Area delta selection process can only select a dataset up to the maximum previous timestamp value of the defined interval.
 For example if the interval is set to day, only CDC records up to the end of the previous day can be selected.
 Omitting this results in additional CDC information being selected (or truncated) and linked incorrectly to the Load Date / Time stamp (which relates to the effective and expiry dates).

 ## Implementation guidelines